yang5hi/sql-challenge/README.md

   - List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
   - In descending order, list the frequency count of employee last names, i.e., how many employees share each other's last name.

+Pandas with SQLalchemy:
+  - Import the SQL database into Pandas.
+  - Plot salary data to showcase the findings.

 **File Organization**
 - Schemata.sql stores the table schemata, query.sql stores the queries.
 - ERD.png shows the ERD